Using dbt for Incremental Development on Lakehouse

 with PROPERTIES ('TABLE_STREAM_MODE' = 'APPEND_ONLY')

-Develop Model
+Develop the Model

 Create a dbt model named events_enriched.sql and declare it as an incremental model through configuration: